 Virginia Tax Refund Debit Card

 Virginia Tax Refund Debit Cards are safer than checks, and more convenient, too.
-There are many ways to use your refund debit card for free (fees do apply to some transactions).
+There are many ways to use your refund debit card for free, although fees may apply to some transaction.
+Please read the information enclosed with your debit card carefully to avoid paying fees.

 - What is the Virginia Tax Refund Debit Card?